 Because of a caseload of over 54,000 animals per year, including small animal and exotic animal pets, the Animal Medical Center offers the unequaled ability to impart skill, experience, and confidence in veterinary technology within the world’s largest veterinary teaching hospital.

 Our newly revised Veterinary Technician Internship Program offers an opportunity to spend 52 weeks training and learning optimal patient care skills while working with the Animal Medical Center’s outstanding staff of Licensed Veterinary Technicians and Veterinarians.

 Veterinary Technician Internship Program Description

-The internship will be completed over 52 weeks, during which each intern will rotate through most of our 17 specialties at least once.
-For each rotation, interns are assigned a technician preceptor who is seasoned in their given specialty and who will serve as a guide to the requirements and everyday workings of a department.
-In addition, the Veterinary Technician Interns (VTIs) receive weekly lectures and regular dry labs and wet labs in various clinical techniques.
+The internship will be completed over 52 weeks, during which each intern will rotate through our Emergency/Critical Care, Special Care Unit, Anesthesia, and Internal Medicine departments, as well as an elective rotation in one of our other 14 specialties.
+For each rotation, interns work alongside clinical educators, veterinary technician specialists, technician preceptors, veterinarians who are seasoned in their given specialty and who will serve as a guide to the requirements and everyday workings of the department.
+In addition, the veterinary technician interns (VTIs) receive bi-monthly lectures, as well as wet and dry labs in various clinical techniques.
 VTIs will participate in the care and medical treatment of all animals admitted to the hospital, assisting with consultations and interdepartmental transfers.
 After an initial training and orientation period, VTIs will begin their rotations.
-Medical Nursing rotations could include work in the Special Care Unit and/or the Emergency and Critical Care Department and offer opportunities to work with specific specialties.
+Medical Nursing rotations offer opportunities to acquire standard and advanced skillsets within specific specialties.
 The Surgical department rotations include perioperative patient care and surgical nursing.

 Veterinary Technician Interns work a full-time schedule.
 Shifts vary depending on work assignment.